BlueOnionLabs/api-interview-question-spacex/README.md

 We want to be able to import the SpaceX Satellite data, and then we want to find out which satellites are physically closest to a given point.

 ## The Task (Part 1):
+### Goal
-Create a runnable script to import the API results for 'starlink' data into memory.
-Have the script accept the following arguments:
+We want to be able to ingest the satellite data, then find out which one is closest to a given point at any given time.
+Create a runnable script to import the API results for 'starlink' data into memory using the https://api.spacexdata.com/v4/starlink endpoint.
+Have the script (or method) accept three argument following arguments:
 - latitude
 - longitude
 - an integer N

+### Notes

 The script should return the first 'N' number of satellites which are *closest in physical distance* to the input latitude/longitude.
 We essentially want to be able to ingest the satellite data, then find out which one is closest to a given point at any given time.

+### Assumptions
 Do not worry about going deep into the math of distances between points on the ground and space in terms of lat/lon.
 You can assume the satellite positions (in lat/lon) and the position we compare it to are at the same altitude.
 No need to be too exact with this one :)
 You will find the following package(s) useful:

   - For Python: https://github.com/mapado/haversine